projectcalico/calico/reference/kube-controllers/prometheus.md

 canonical_url: '/reference/kube-controllers/prometheus'
 ---

 kube-controllers can be configured to report a number of metrics through Prometheus.
+This reporting is enabled by default on port 9094.
+See the
-See the [configuration reference]({{site.baseurl}}/reference/resources/kubecontrollersconfig) for how to enable metrics reporting.
+[configuration reference]({{site.baseurl}}/reference/resources/kubecontrollersconfig) for how to change metrics reporting configuration.

 ## Metric reference